 Contact centers will have to review their employees to ensure that they are prepared for this new role.
 They have to be good communicators, listeners, and relationship-builders to sustain in this kind of environment.
 The need of the hour is to develop a multi-skilled team to provide enhanced customer experience.
 Agents should know how to support both voice and digital mediums.
 Providing your agents with multi-channel capabilities will give you flexibility when managing resources across all channels.
 It will prevent the agents from doing the same job on a daily basis, thus reducing monotony and churn rate.
 On the other hand, customers would be able to interact with the same agent across different channels to get their issues resolved, making them stay in their comfort zone.

-As the needs of customers change, companies are gradually implementing solutions to deal with customers in their preferred communication channel.
+As the needs of customers change, companies are gradually implementing solutions like Omnichannel Contact Center Software to deal with customers in their preferred communication channel.
 Providing FAQs online which people can consult for their routine queries can significantly reduce call traffic and save time of both customers and call center agents.
 Similarly, an option to chat with an agent while looking to purchase a product on the company’s website can immensely increase the probability of conversion.